Skip to main content

 It's 7pm.
 You closed your laptop at 5:30pm.
 You cooked dinner.
 You're "relaxing" on the couch.
 But your mind is replaying the day's meetings, drafting tomorrow's emails, and catastrophizing about the project deadline next week.
 You're physically present, but mentally still at work.
 Your partner asks, "Are you even listening?" and honestly—no. You're not.

-This guide covers why work-life balance is harder than ever, the role of stress hormones in keeping you "on" 24/7, and how patches can support healthier boundaries without quitting your job or moving off-grid.
+This guide covers why work-life balance is harder than ever, the role of stress hormones in keeping you "on" 24/7, and how a wearable ritual can be one small part of building healthier boundaries—without quitting your job or moving off-grid.

 Why Work-Life Balance Feels Impossible Right Now